UCLALibrary/ideptoolkit/digprint.md

 #### Set up lights
 1. Read the instructions for the Profoto B2 250 Air Location Kit and the Air Remote TTL-N.
 2. Make sure battery is charged (Charger is included in kit.
 Battery is located on the bottom of the pack and can be removed to charge.)
-3. Set up light stands
+3. Set up light stands.
   * Stands are reverse stands.
 Maintain a wide base so that they don't tip over
   * When extending light stands, extend from the bottom first before using thinner extensions
   * Use artist tape to mark stand positions.
 Set stands at 45 degree angles (see example)